 .The Club shall have the power to acquire and hold and to sell, lease, mortgage, or charge real and personal property.

 .The property of the Club shall be vested in Trustees and the number of such Trustees shall not be more than TEN or less than FIVE.
-Any Trustee may be removed from office, if he dose anything inimicable to the interest and well being of the Club, by a majority of those attending and entitled to vote at the AGM or a SGM called in accordance with Rule No 30.
+Any Trustee may be removed from office, if he does anything inimical to the interest and well being of the Club, by a majority of those attending and entitled to vote at the AGM or a SGM called in accordance with Rule No 30.
 No Trustee shall be removed until he has been advised in writing and given a suitable opportunity of hearing any complaint made against him and explaining his conduct in defence.

 The Trustees, with the sanction of a Resolution of the Executive Committee duly passed, may act on behalf of and bind the Club and any deed, document, matter and thing signed, executed or done by the